 To sum up: hydroxychloroquine (and other quinine medicines, too) are downright virus killers!
 Not only that: its anti-inflammatory effects are key to fighting the body’s overactive cytokine response (a.k.a. fever), an overpowering (and dangerous) symptom of some diseases, including malaria and COVID-19.

-But unfortunately, this pharmaceutical can bring harm to the body, too, in the way that it works.
+But unfortunately, this pharmaceutical can bring harm to the body, too, in how it works.

 Dangerous side effects of hydroxychloroquine

-Both chloroquine and hydroxychloroquine, despite coming from the more natural quinine, are toxic.
+Both chloroquine and hydroxychloroquine are toxic despite coming from the more natural quinine.
 Thankfully, hydroxychloroquine is the less toxic one.
 Regardless, the drug is linked to side effects like weight gain, loss of vision, and— if used in excess—death.

-However, these side effects only happen to those who take the drug for a long period of time and every single day.
+However, these side effects only happen to those who take the drug for an extended period and every day.
 Still, short-term side effects and interactions are known to happen.
 These can affect the eyes, muscles, nerves, and digestive system in unhealthy ways.

 Should you take hydroxychloroquine if you get sick?

 Make sure to follow your doctor’s advice if you try hydroxychloroquine at all for preventing or treating COVID-19.
-For a safer, more natural alternative, try taking quinine herbal supplements or quinine-infused tonic water daily (though no studies are proving this could work against coronavirus, either).
+For a safer, more natural alternative, try taking herbal quinine supplements or quinine-infused tonic water daily (though no studies prove this could work against coronavirus, either).

-Above all else, follow the typical precautions you would for preventing any viral illness like colds or flu.
+Above all else, follow the typical precautions to prevent any viral illness like colds or flu.
 This is the most important step of all.